wadmp/wadmp.github.io/src/gen3/explanations/device management/README.md

 #### Definition of Fields

-Fields are data tracked in database for your company.
-They have different categories, so they are related to both monitoring (may provide specific details about various aspects of each device, such as its status, performance), and configuration.
-They may be further used for data presentation on dashboard, individual or batch configuration, alerts, etc.
+Fields are data tracked in the database for your company.
+They have different categories, so they serve for both monitoring and configuration.
+Fields are further used for data presentation on dashboards, individual or batch configuration, alerts, etc.

 #### How Fields Work

 Fields are integral to the customization of views in both the Company Dashboard and the Device Dashboard.
 They allow users to tailor the information displayed to meet specific needs.

-When a field is added to a dashboard, it becomes a widget or a part of a table, providing real-time data about the selected parameter.
-Users can interact with these fields to get detailed insights and take necessary actions based on the information provided.
+- When a field is added to a dashboard, it becomes a widget or part of a table, providing real-time data about the selected parameter.
+- Users can interact with these fields to gain detailed insights and take necessary actions based on the information provided.

 Here for example fields are shown as columns in the table on Company Dashboard, and editable field values may be edited directly by clicking edit pencil icon: